No-Git-Tag/cool-apps-collection/README.md

 # WINDOWS APPS
 [Bulk Crap Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) - an open source uninstaller.

-[waterfox](https://www.waterfox.net/) - an open source fork of firefox that just removes some of the garbage that firefox has.
+[waterfox](https://www.waterfox.net/) - an open source fork of firefox that removes some of the privacy issues that firefox has.

 [open shell](https://github.com/Open-Shell/Open-Shell-Menu) - an open source continutation of [classic shell](http://classicshell.net/) that changes the start menu appearence